marcioveiga/website/README.md

 # website

-Hey Reginaldo, how are you?.
+Hey Reginaldo, how are you?

 Look, I am developing a website for a friend!

-She is actress. can you help me on it?
+She is actress and lives in LA/USA!
+Can you help me on it?

 Appreciate that!